 Some episodes were sequels to The Original Series Star Trek, such as “Once Upon a Planet,” “More Tribbles, More Troubles,” and “Mudd’s Passion.”

-At the same time, the other Star Trek episodes were the original concepts of Gene Roddenberry, the Star Trek’s creator, which weren’t used before The Original Series concluded.
+At the same time, the other Star Trek episodes were the original concepts of Gene Roddenberry, the creator of Star Trek, which weren't used before The Original Series concluded.

 The Star Trek show mainly featured a handful of innovative technologies like the aqua shuttle and the recreation room.